brybrophy/react-sorcerer/README.md

 When you pass a config into the image processor, it returns a gulp task that you can run to create optimized versions of your images.
 The last step is to include those tasks in either the default gulp task, or a named gulp task that will run all of the tasks returned by the image processor.

 The first argument to the task will be the task name.
 I suggest using something like `processImages`.
 The second argument is an array with the tasks returned by the imageProcessor.
-The tasks are named according to the number passed into coverage in the config.
+If you used a taskName in your config, use that in the array, otherwise use the value you passed into coverage, as a string.

 ```
-gulp.task('processImages', ['100', '30']);
+gulp.task('processImages', ['100Percenters', '30Percenters']);
 ```

 Now, in the terminal, run `gulp processImages`.
 You can also add this command to the build script in your package.json.